lucasdotvin/laravel-soulbscription/README.md

 ## About

-This package provides a straightforward interface to handle subscriptions and features consumption.
+A straightforward interface to handle subscriptions and features consumption.

 ## Installation